-7.15.2.1 Link Retry Enable (Bit 0): R/W: Cold Reset to 0
+7.15.2.1 Link Retry Enable (Bit 0): R/W: Evaluated at Cold Reset

 If set, the link enters retry mode at the next warm reset.
 If cleared, the link exits retry mode at the next warm reset.
+Set by hardware if an AC-coupled link is detected when exiting cold reset.